mymyeung/undergrad/README.md

 # Folders
 ## Undergrad Research - Investment Analysis with Machine Learning
 Includes the report and codes for the research project.
 All codes are written from scratch unless otherwise specified.
-The two models replicated include:
+The two models replicated and analyzed include:
 - SESTM by Ke et al. (2020)
 - FarmPredict by Fan et al. (2021)